-A. We tried to collaborate with pharmacy residency programs in 2016, but that was not a popular program, so it has been suspended.
-If you have questions about what might work for a particular residency, please contact Program Director David Brushwood at email@example.com.
+A. We tried to collaborate with pharmacy residency programs in early years of the program, but that was not a popular approach, so it has been suspended.

 Q. Does the University of Wyoming charge any fees in addition to the tuition?